Here’s a question for you..

 With a wardrobe like this, getting dressed every day can be frustrating and often even stressful.

-It can seem easier to just keep wearing the same thing over and over rather than trying to sort through it.
+It’s easier to just keep wearing the same thing over and over rather than trying to sort through it.
 Being inspired to experiment and put new looks together is never going to happen.
 Once something clean and available is pulled out, the door is slammed shut until the process has to be endured the following day.

 It’s certainly not for anyone else to tell you you have too much stuff.
 If you’ve got the room and the budget and you’re wearing everything and not feeling drowned in it all, then I say go for it.
 I bet nobody ever told Oprah she had too many yellow sweaters or pairs of Louboutins – but then look how organised her wardrobe is and she has the room and the budget to afford this many clothes.

-When it comes to the average person there has to come a point when we have to ask ourselves – do I have too much stuff?
+When it comes to the average person there has to come a point when we have to ask ourselves – Do I have too much stuff?
 Do I really need to keep buying new things or do I have enough?
 Or is it time I cleaned out and removed some of what I have, before I add anything new?

 A good way to determine your wardrobe is more than adequately stocked, (quite possibly overstocked) is when you are only wearing a small percentage of what you own and a larger percentage is remaining unworn.
 If many things in your wardrobe are waiting for an occasion – then there’s a chance a good edit is in order.

 “Yes, I wear those embroidered fringe boots.
 I wore them three years ago when we went to Tassie for the weekend” – is not wearing them and rotating them regularly.